Chinese Dishes — History, Development, Culture, Names, and Facts

 Steamed Vegetables and Meat Dishes (Nongfu Sanzheng)

-Thriving Culinary Arts, Wide Using of Ingredients, and Forming of Three Meals A Day in the Golden Tang Dynasty
+Formation of Three Meals A Day and Thriving Culinary Arts in the Tang Dynasty

 In this unified empire, the political and economic center was still in northern China, where different types of exquisite wheaten food were the most popular dishes.